 It’s theorized that most animals can’t dance because there wasn’t any evolutionary pressure for their brains to develop the same neurological pathways that allow us to dance.
 It would take too much unnecessary energy to evolve a more sophisticated brain.
 As such, most animals’ brains don’t have the capacity for creativity.

 This then begs the question: Do parrots love music because they have developed creative brains?
 In the research done by Dr. Patel, he posited three theories in favor of parrot creativity:

 Is parrot dancing a consequence of imitating human dance moves?
 Then it means that parrots possess the ability to:

-- See a being with a completely different body structure than theirs
+- See a being with a different body structure than their own

 - Map out the motor pattern

 - Replicate it in their own body